heyshatara/numpy-airbnb/README.md

 # Entries: airbnb_id, price_usd, latitude, longitude
 matrix[:5, :]
 ```
+- Since these recommendations will be for travelers coming from the U.K., convert dollars into the GBP currency.
 ```bash
 # Get the rate of conversaton from the US dollar to GBP
 gbp_rate = cc.convert(1, 'USD', 'GBP')